sabof/stripe-buffer/README.md

 considered a "table line" is determined by `stripe-in-table-regex`.
 The default value supports org-mode and table.el tables, as well as tables printed by mysql.

     (add-hook 'org-mode-hook 'turn-on-stripe-table-mode)

+## Customization:

+### Faces

+stripe-highlight -- color of stripes

+stripe-hl-line -- color for hl-line, when using `stripe-listify-buffer`

+### Variables

+stripe-height -- height of the stripes

+stripe-in-table-regex -- Regex for determining whether a line is part of a table.
+Used in `stripe-table-mode`